MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsCallQueue.md

 Accept wildcard characters: False
 ```

-### -Users
+### -User
-The Users parameter lets you add agents to the Call Queue.
+The User parameter lets you add agents to the Call Queue.
 This parameter expects a list of user unique identifiers (GUID).

 ```yaml
 Type: List